casvde/dpxc2png/README.md

 A simple doxc/pdf to image converter using:

 - Python  # Used for logic
-- Js      # Communcation between Front-end and Back-end / And Front-end
+- Js      # Communcation between Front-end and Back-end
 - HTML    # Front-end
 - Css     # Front-end